OpenRTX/openrtx.github.io/mduv380.md

 The STM32F405 of the MD-UV380 has 128k SRAM, 64k CCM, and 1M FLASH.
 The stock bootloader resides at the first 48k of the FLASH therefore we only have 1M - 48k (0xC000) bytes of FLASH.
-The last 128k bytes in the FLASH are reserverd for storing the settings.
+The last 128k bytes in the FLASH are reserved for storing the settings.

-Considering this the memory regions in the liker script looks like this:
+Considering this, the memory regions in the linker script look like this:
 ```
 MEMORY
 {